Molly Easo Smith: President of Manhattanville College

 At the end of her first year at Manhattanville, in May 2010, students staged a protest in response to the resignation of two administrators, the academic dean and acting vice president for student affairs, and vice president of enrollment.
-According to a local newspaper, the Harrison Patch, "Most of the outrage was focused toward the school's newly inaugurated president, Dr. Molly Easo Smith.
-Students say that Smith, who has only been president since April 7, 2010, has cut programs and made changes without taking input from students and staff".
+According to a local newspaper, the Harrison Patch, "Most of the outrage was focused toward" Smith noting that she had "cut programs and made changes without taking input from students and staff".
 The Harrison Patch also noted that, with respect to the resigning administrators, "Many of the students protesting were international students who said that [one of those departing admins] had played a major part of their decision to come to the school."

+In 2011, she was recognized by the Westchester Business Council as "Businesswoman of the Year" at the annual Awards Banquet and was featured in the New York Times as one among a handful of foreign-born presidents of US Colleges and Universities.
+She was also recognized for her leadership in education by the National Federation of Indian Americans and by the Kerala Center.

-At the time of her resignation in 2011, a communique from Robert Hall, Chairman of the Board of Trustees, stated: "the Manhattanville College Board of Trustees is announcing an executive management transition.
+That same year, a letter from Robert Hall, Chairman of the Board of Trustees, stated: "the Manhattanville College Board of Trustees is announcing an executive management transition.
 Molly Easo Smith, Ph.D. has decided to step down from her role as President effective today, May 31."
 J.J.
-Pryor, a school spokesperson, said in a statement that Smith left after achieving specific goals and objectives for which she was appointed by the Board of Trustees in 2009.
+Pryor, a school spokesperson, said in a statement that Smith left after achieving specific goals and objectives for which she was appointed by the board of trustees in 2009.
 "This includes the recruitment of a strong leadership team, refocusing the college's commitment to its core values of academic excellence, civic engagement and social action and the engagement of alumni to the Manhattanville College community."

-In 2019, Dr. Easo Smith served as interim Provost at Stonehill College.
-In 2020, she was announced as the inaugural provost of Thomas More University.
-As of 2022, she is a professor in the English department at the university.
+She served as Provost of University of Wisconsin, Superior from 2018 to 2019, interim Provost at Stonehill College from 2019 to 2020, and provost of Thomas More University from 2020 to 2022.
+As of 2023, she is a professor in the English department at Thomas More University.